hughperkins/cltorch/doc/ContributorGuidelines.md

 * and do `configure` then `generate`
 * => from now on, cogapp will run automatically, when you build, and reimport the .cl files into the corresponding .cpp file

-# Possible future libraries that might be useful to use

-* viennacl: might provide competitive GEMM
-* clBLAST: might provide competitive GEMM
-* blas.compute: might provide useful implementations of sort, scan, (maybe also reduce, but we already have custom torch implementation for reduce)